 Here are three shows I bounced off of — earnest efforts with redeeming qualities, that ultimately just didn’t connect.

-Finally, there’s a show I had high hopes for: The Americans, a new F/X period spy drama about Russian sleeper agents living in the US in the early eighties.
+Finally, there’s a show I had high hopes for: The Americans, a new FX period spy drama about Russian sleeper agents living in the US in the early eighties.
 The pilot is moderately good, and both Keri Russell and Matthew Rhys are quite credible as the mock-American couple struggling to balance their duty to Mother Russia with their highly American family life and the seductions of the western world.
 Particularly impressive are the disguises; Rhys in particular is chameleonic, changing identities effortlessly.
 But after a modestly successful start, The Americans drops off steeply in its next few episodes, growing increasingly stiff and humorless.
-There’s not much suspense for anyone with a modest knowledge of the history — we all know where this is going.
+There’s not much suspense for anyone with a modest knowledge of the history; we all know where this is going.
 On paper, this show had my name written all over it, but I grew impatient with it surprisingly quickly.
-It’s already been renewed for a second year, and I haven’t quite brought myself to remove it from my DVR list yet, but I think it’s just a matter of time.
+It’s already been renewed for a second year, and I haven’t quite brought myself to remove it from my DVR list yet, but it may be just a matter of time.

 I got sucked into Last Resort, and I wonder how much of the slack, meandering middle episodes were the result of the producers adjusting on-the-fly to get in a few seasons’ of story before cancellation.

 It must be tough to plan ahead when you don’t know your scheduling fate.
 Did you watch it through to the end?
 Does it resolve interestingly?